Dog’s Lip is Swollen and Red: How to Help

 1. Insect bites and Stings

-Insects may be beneficial for many things in our dog’s environment, but they can also be downright pesky.
-When a bug is making a nuisance of itself, your dog’s first instinct is to snap or bite at it, hoping it’ll go away.
-All of that is fine until the bug fights back and bites or stings your dog’s mouth.
+When an insect is making a nuisance of itself, your dog’s first instinct is to snap or bite at it, hoping it’ll go away.
+All of that is fine until the bug fights back.
 Insect bites and stings elicit an inflammatory reaction that causes swelling, redness, heat, and pain, often in a dog’s lips.
-These swellings usually show up suddenly and can become quite large.
-You may also find a stinger lodged in the skin or a small, bloody area where the bite went down.

 Most insect bites are harmless and the swelling will go away with an antihistamine, icing, and time; however, rarely dogs can have an allergic reaction that leads to anaphylactic shock or the swelling can be severe enough to make breathing difficult.
-For this reason, contact your veterinarian if you think your dog was bitten or stung in the lips or face.

 Swollen face of dog stung by a bee